vespa-engine/documentation/en/performance/practical-search-performance-guide.md

 - Query matching phase which fans the query out from the stateless container to a content group, each node in the group finds the nodes top-k documents and returns k.
-The stateless container then merges the nodes x k hits to obtain a globally ordered top-k documents.
+The stateless container then merges the nodes' k hits each to obtain a globally ordered top-k documents.
 - Summary phase which asks the content nodes that produced the global top-k hits for summary data.

 See also [Life of a query in Vespa](sizing-search.html#life-of-a-query-in-vespa).
 The `timing`